jsonmaur/node-crypto-extra/README.md

 <a name="api-random-number"></a>
 ### .randomNumber (options)

-Returns a random string of a defined length or within a defined range.
+Returns a random string within a defined range.

 - **options**
-  - **min** - Minimum number to return.
+  - **min** - Minimum number of range.
 Must be a positive integer.

     > Type: `integer`
     > Default: `0`

-  - **max** - Maximum number to return.
+  - **max** - Maximum number of range.
 This cannot be higher than `9007199254740991` due to Javascript integer limits (http://mzl.la/1A1nVyU).
-If you need a number higher than this, consider using `length` instead.
+If you need a number higher than this, consider using [randomString](#api-random-string) with the charset `0123456789` instead.

     > Type: `integer`
     > Default: `9007199254740991`

-  - **length** - The number of digits in the number to return (this will return a string rather than an integer).

-    > Type: `integer`

 <a name="contributing"></a>
 ## Contributing